Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Experiment Setup

-We first establish the baseline performance of SFT to demonstrate why supervised training alone is insufficient for robust Complementary Reasoning.
-We analyze the difficulty of the task and the generalization capabilities of two SFT baselines: a model trained on atomic skills (\sftatomic) and a model trained directly on the target task (\sftcomp).
+To establish why SFT alone is insufficient for robust Complementary Reasoning, we analyze task difficulty and evaluate two SFT baselines: training with atomic skills (\sftatomic) and training directly with the target composite task (\sftcomp).

-\paragraph{Complementary reasoning is data-hungry and inherently difficult.} Table~\ref{tab:stats_a} reveals that achieving high in-distribution (I.I.D.) performance on \comp requires significantly more data than atomic tasks (\para and \context).
-The \comp task requires $\sim$180k samples—nearly double the sum of samples required for \para ($\sim$88k) and \context ($\sim$3k) combined.
-This validates that integrating internal and external knowledge is structurally more complex than applying either skill in isolation.
+\textbf{\comp is structurally complex and data-hungry.} Table~\ref{tab:stats_a} shows that achieving high IID performance on \comp requires significantly more training data (180k) than the atomic \para (88k) and \context (3k) tasks.
+This validates that integrating internal and external knowledge demands more than simply applying skills in isolation.